frankandreace/CRHPG/README.md

 ---

+## <a name="uguide"></a>Users' Guide

+Here below a guide on how to generate the datasets used for the experiments presented in the CRHPG paper, generate the pangenome using the 4 different tools and run part of the analysis (loci extraction).

-## <a name="dgen"></a>Dataset Generation Commands
+### <a name="dgen"></a>Dataset Generation Commands
 In the paper two kind of datasets are used: the ones specific for Minigrah, that have CHM13 as first haplotype and the rest that use no reference genome in the 2 and 10 haplotype samples.

-Minigraph needs a list of haplotypes (in fasta file) to be used in succession, one after the other, while the other tools use directly one fasta with all the haplotypes inside.
+Minigraph needs a list of haplotypes (in fasta file) to be used in succession, one after the other, Bifrost a list of haplotypes and the other tools use directly one fasta with all the haplotypes inside.

 To generate the file list for minigraph datasets, use